Last Updated: Mar 31, 2015

-The history of New York state, including Rochester, can be found in the 974s.
-The 974s are shelved on the Mezzanine level of the Library, near the windows.
+Many books on the history of New York state, including Rochester, can be found in the 974s.
+The 974s are shelved on the Upper level of the Library, near the windows.

 - City of Rochester: An Interactive Timeline